backstage/backstage/docs/api/utility-apis.md

 however always be a need for plugins to communicate outside of its boundaries, both with other plugins and the app itself.

-Backstage provides two primary methods for plugins to communication across their boundaries in client-side code.
+Backstage provides two primary methods for plugins to communicate across their boundaries in client-side code.
 The first one being the `createPlugin` API and the registration hooks passed to the `register` method, and the second one being Utility APIs.
 While the `createPlugin` API is focused on the initialization